fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

 ## Approval/Permissions

-Any branch or commit that wants to go into `staging` or `master` will need review from a peer.
+Any branch going into `staging` or `master` will need review from a peer.
 This is a safety measure.
 Ping your peer and have them do a quick review of the commits you are merging.
 Once good, we can okay that, and the `pull request` follows through with the merge.

 ## Cleanup

-Please delete your feature branch once you have merged your feature into dev-release.
+Please delete your feature branch once you have merged your feature into `dev-release`.
 This can keep the repository clean.